leuat/TRSE/README.md

 First, clone this repo to a TRSE directory.

 ### Linux
+(note that these should be upgraded to qt6. need to find a clean linux computer to test on, probably just qt6 and qt6-base)
 - apt-get install qt5base5-dev qt5-qmake qtdeclarative5-dev mesa-common-dev

 On windows/macos, you need to download and install the qt libraries, msvc, xcode etc: